 You can start to brush your husky’s teeth at an early age so he or she will get used to brushing and allow you to touch the teeth.
 If you have a puppy husky, you can start brushing when he or she is eight weeks old.

 Make brushing your dog’s teeth a good experience for your dog.
 Don’t force it!
 Your husky has to be comfortable with you touching his mouth, with the special dog toothpaste, and with the brush.
+You can buy a Beaphar Toothbrush and Toothpaste Kit from here and start brushing your husky’s teeth.
+The toothpaste liver taste is liked by most dogs, and you can use the small end of the brush for the front teeth and the large brush for the back teeth.
+Your huskies mouth will not smell like liver, it just has the liver taste.

 How can I brush my husky’s teeth for the first time?